COMBINE-lab/salmon/doc/source/salmon.rst

 and the gzipped files will be decompressed via separate processes and the raw reads will be fed into salmon.

-.. note:: The Mapping Cache

-    Salmon requires a specific number of observations (fragments) to be observed before it will report its quantification results.
-If it doesn't see enough fragments when reading through the read files the first time, it will process the information again (don't worry; it's not double counting.
-The results from the first pass essentially become a "prior" for assigning the proper read counts in subsequent passes).

-    The first time the file is processed, the set of potential mappings for each fragment is written to a temporary file in an efficient binary format
-    --- this file is called the mapping cache.
-As soon as the required number of obvservations have been seen, salmon stops writing to the mapping cache (ensuring that the file size will not grow too large).
-However, for experiments with fewer than the required number of observations, the mapping cache is a significant optimization over reading through the raw set of reads multiple times.
-First, the work of determining the potential mapping locations for a read is only performed once, during the inital pass through the file.
-Second, since the mapping cache is implemented as a regular file on disk, the information contained within a file can be processed multiple times, even if the file itself is being produced via e.g. process substitution as in the example above.

-    You can control the required number of observations and thus, indirectly, the maximum size of the mapping cache file, via the ``-n`` argument.
-    Note that the cache itself is considered a "temporary" file, and it is removed from disk by salmon before the program terminates.
-If you are certain that your read library is large enough that you will observe the required number of fragments in the first pass, or if you have some other reason to avoid creating the temporary mapping cache, it can disabled with the ``--disableMappingCache`` flag.

-**Finally**, the purpose of making this beta executable (as well as the Salmon code) available is for people to use it and provide feedback.
-A pre-print and manuscript are in the works, but the earlier we get feedback, thoughts, suggestions and ideas, the better!
-So, if you have something useful to report or just some interesting ideas or suggestions, please contact us (`rob.patro@cs.stonybrook.edu` and/or `carlk@cs.cmu.edu`).
-Also, please use the same e-mail addresses to contact us with any *detailed* bug-reports (though bug-support for these early beta versions may be slow).
+**Finally**, the purpose of making this software available is for people to use it and provide feedback.
+The `pre-print describing this method is on bioRxiv <http://biorxiv.org/content/early/2015/10/03/021592>`_.
+If you have something useful to report or just some interesting ideas or suggestions, please contact us (`rob.patro@cs.stonybrook.edu` and/or `carlk@cs.cmu.edu`).
+If you encounter any bugs, please file a *detailed* bug report at the `Salmon GitHub repository <https://github.com/COMBINE-lab/salmon>`_.